Selecting the right line for striper fishing not only can improve

 Big Hugh mistake.

-When you hook into a Big Striper, your line is the only thing between you and that life
+When you hook into a Big Striper, your line and the knot is the only thing between you and that life

 time trophy.
 If the line is weak or frayed it's likely to fail during a prolonged fight.